Grodzka Street, Bydgoszcz: Main places and buildings

 Chamber theatre scene was the place for experiments of new, high-profile and avant-garde plays adapting literary Polish and foreign works.
 In the 1960s, 1970s and 1980s more than 130 plays from a diversified repertoire were put on stage.
 In 1988, unable to meet fire regulations, the building lost its activity which has moved to the Polish Theatre in Bydgoszcz.

-A entire re-building of the facility happened scheduled in 2020-2021.
+An entire re-building of the facility happened scheduled in 2020–2021.
 The new theatre features, among others, a multifunction amphitheatre with 187 seats, workshop and meetings rooms, so as to support artistic and social development.

 Fish Market is located between Grodzka Street and Brda river waterfront in the Old Town.
 On opposite Brda river bank is located the neo-Gothic main Post Office building.
 A water tram stop is located at Fish Market.
 Fish Market was set in the Middle Ages, and worked till 1946.
 It was the traditional place for trading fish, directly on galleys and boats, and then on barges and steamers.

 In the 19th century, it was a central place for business, and in neighboring granaries were stored fish and herring transiting from Gdańsk using Brda waterway.
 Permanent market stalls were open from dawn to dusk.
 In 1906, fish trading was transferred to the municipal market hall in Podwale Street, but the fish market still sold salted herring in barrels and pottery.